zenml-io/zenml/docs/book/index.md

 {% endhint %}

 {% hint style="info" %}
-If you are someone that wants to learn by doing of watching the [support](broken-reference) section is just right for you.
+If you are someone that wants to learn by doing or watching the [support](broken-reference) section is just right for you.
 In it you will find links to code examples, notebooks and youtube videos.&#x20;
 {% endhint %}